Getting Your Home Ready to Sell

 Showings and Open Houses

 Buyers view the property.
 You should expect to keep the home in showing condition throughout this period.
-Request feedback from your agent after showings — it's valuable market intelligence.
+Requesting feedback from your agent after showings can provide useful market intelligence.

 Receiving and Reviewing Offers